Ryan Hunter Named FPHL Rookie of the Year

 The FPHL Congratulates Ryan Hunter of the Columbus River Dragons as the recipient for 2023-24 FPHL Rookie of The Year.

 The 22-year-old Hunter has certainly impressed in his first year of professional hockey.
 After wrapping up a junior career with the Bradford Bulls of the GMHL posting 51 goals, 65 assists and 116 points in just 41 games to earn MVP honors, Hunter's offensive prowess has made itself known in the FPHL this season.
-Currently leading all rookies in scoring with 71 points in 49 games, the Toronto, Ontario native has 18 multi-point games this season and currently ranks second in the league with a plus-52 rating.
+Hunter finished by leading all rookies in scoring with 75 points on 29 goals and 46 assists.
+The Toronto, Ontario native recorded 19 multi-point games this season and ranked second in the league with a plus-54 rating.

+The FPHL is a Single-A Minor Professional hockey league operating in its 14th season during 2023-24

 • Discuss this story on the Federal Prospects Hockey League message board...

-- Shorrock Hits Michigan; Zydeco Down Sea Wolves 5-2 - Baton Rouge Zydeco

-- The Epic Finale for Zydeco's First Season - Baton Rouge Zydeco
+- Baton Rouge Zydeco Announces Contract Extension for Head Coach Everett Thompson, Player Agreements for 2024-25 Season - Baton Rouge Zydeco

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.